mikeobrien/Bender/README.md

 var xml = Serialize.Xml(model, x => x.PrettyPrintXml());
 ```

-The serializer and deserializer can also be created with the static factory methods which can be optionally configured, for example:
+The serializer and deserializer can also be created with static factory methods that can be optionally configured, for example:

 ```csharp
 var serializer = Serializer.Create();